-Morning bell is a daily image created and posted by Ian on social media or accessed by email.
-It began as a daily text message in 2008, and evolved into an image in August 2012.
-We think of it as an opening into a more contemplative life, and a way to step into the rhythm of the monastics, drawing on wisdom and prayer practice from within and around the contemplative tradition of Jesus.
+The Morning bell project pre-dates Beloved Life, running for 12 years as a daily image created and posted by Ian on social media or accessed by email.
+It began as a daily text message in 2008, and evolved into an photographic image with minimal text in August 2012.

-There are various ways to access Morning Bell each day:
+There are various ways to access the Morning Bell archive:

 Here’s the very first text message Morning Bell from 2008:

 Morning bell: a call to prayer.
 There may be nothing more important than prayer today…

 And here’s the first ever image Morning Bell from August 2012.